-Limited data is available from dietary surveys on the sodium intake of South Africans and the studies that are available are limited in comparability due to the use of different dietary methods, such as a 24 hour dietary recalls and quantified food frequency questionnaire (QFFQ).
-Older studies done during the 1980s and 1990s showed a higher intake of 2733 mg sodium for males and 1698 mg sodium for females than later studies.40 The average sodium intake ranged from 855 to 2733 mg per day.
-Charlton et al35 showed that the discretionary salt intake is between 33 and 46% for the three ethnic groups studied.
-This means that, on average, an additional 40% should be added to take into account salt added during food preparation and at table.
-Based on dietary methodology, it is estimated that the intake of salt is between 4 and 11 gram per day.40
+Limited data is available from dietary surveys on the sodium intake of South Africans and the studies that are available are limited in comparability due to the use of different dietary methods, such as 24 hour dietary recalls and quantified food frequency questionnaire (QFFQ).
+Older studies performed during the 1980s and 1990s showed a higher intake of 2733 mg sodium for males and 1698 mg sodium for females than later studies.47 The average sodium intake ranged from 855 to 2733 mg per day.
+Charlton et al42 determined that discretionary salt intake is between 33 and 46% for the three ethnic groups studied.
+This means that, on average, an additional 40% should be added to take into account the amount of salt added during food preparation and at table.
+Based on the dietary methodology, it is estimated that the intake of salt is between 4 and 11 grams per day.47

 Table I: Daily salt intakes as determined from urinary sodium excretion in three surveys